apache/datasketches-website/docs/Memory/MemoryPackage.md

 This illustrates that the underlying structure of the resource is bytes but we can read it as ints, longs, char, or whatever.
 This is similar to a C UNION, which allows multiple data types to access the underlying bytes.
-The interpretation does depends on __processor endianness!__.
 This isn't allowed in Java!
 So be careful!
 For example:

     byte[] arr = new byte[16]
     WritableMemory wmem = WritableMemory.wrap(arr);